The $2,500 Guaranteed Backup Contract: A Complete Walk-Through

 Pairing with a bridge loan

-If your roadblock is both DTI and down-payment cash, you stack.
-The bridge loan hands you the cash; the GBC fixes the DTI.
+If your roadblock is both qualifying and down-payment cash, you stack.
+The bridge loan hands you the cash; the GBC fixes the qualifying side.
 Two tools, one underwriting file, one close.

 When it’s not the right fit

-- Your loan program is FHA, not eligible.
+- Your loan program is FHA, VA, or Down Payment Assistance (DPA), not eligible.

 - You have real concerns the home won’t sell in 180 days.